zielinsm/explorator/README.md

 #### Usage and development
 exploraTor was bootstraped using [create-react-app](https://www.npmjs.com/package/create-react-app).

 There are two main scripts you want to use when either building or further developing the project.
 To compile the app and create a production build, use `npm run build`.
 Starting a development server is as simple as typing `npm start`.
+Tests can be triggered using `npm test`.
 For more information you should refer to create-react-app's *[Usage Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md)*.

 ---